 “Malware,” short for “malicious software,” includes viruses, worms, Trojans, ransomware, and spyware.
-Sometimes malware will infect a network, but lay dormant for days or even weeks.
-The best anti-malware programs not only scan for malware upon entry, but also continuously track files afterward to find anomalies, remove malware, and fix the damage.
+Sometimes malware will infect a network but lay dormant for days or even weeks.
+The best anti-malware programs not only scan for malware upon entry, but also continuously track files afterwards to find anomalies, remove malware, and fix the damage.

 - Application security

 Any software you use to run your business needs to be protected, whether your IT staff builds it or whether you buy it.
 Unfortunately, any application may contain holes, or vulnerabilities, that attackers can use to infiltrate your network.
 Application security encompasses the hardware, software, and processes you use to close those holes.